-The 2019 Title II Grant Program Request for Proposals (RFP) includes requirements that apply to non-governmental, community-based organizations.
+The Title II Grant Program Request for Proposals (RFP) includes requirements that apply to non-governmental, community-based organizations providing service with grant funds.
 Grantees are responsible for ensuring that all contracted third parties continually meet these requirements as a condition of receiving any Title II Grant Program funds.
-The RFP describes these requirements as follows:

-A non-governmental organization (as either a direct grantee or subgrantee or subcontractor) must meet the following criteria:
+Any non-governmental organization that receives Title II grant funds (as either a direct grantee, subgrantee, or subcontractor) must:

-- Be duly organized, in existence, and in good standing as an applicant as of December 14, 2018, and as a subrecipient of a BSCC grantee, at least six months before entering into a fiscal agreement with a BSCC grantee; - Non-governmental organizations (NGO) that have recently reorganized or have merged with other qualified non-governmental entities that were in existence prior to the six-month date are also eligible, provided all necessary agreements have been executed and filed with the California Secretary of State prior to the effective date of the BSCC grantee and NGO fiscal agreement. - Be registered with the California Secretary of State's Office, if applicable; - Have a valid business license, if required by the applicable local jurisdiction; - Have a valid Employer Identification Number (EIN) or Taxpayer ID (if sole proprietorship); - Have any other state or local licenses or certifications necessary to provide the services requested (e.g., facility licensing by the Department of Health Care Services), if applicable; and - Have a physical address (an exception can be made for an Indian Tribe)...
+- Have been duly organized, in existence, and in good standing at least six (6) months prior to the effective date of its fiscal agreement with the BSCC or with the Title II grantee; - Non-governmental entities that have recently reorganized or have merged with other qualified non-governmental entities that were in existence prior to the six-month date are also eligible, provided all necessary agreements have been executed and filed with the California Secretary of State prior to the start date of the grantee-subcontractor fiscal agreement. - Be registered with the California Secretary of State's Office, if applicable; - Have a valid business license, if required by the applicable local jurisdiction; - Have a valid Employer Identification Number (EIN) or Taxpayer ID (if sole proprietorship); - Have any other state or local licenses or certifications necessary to provide the services requested (e.g., facility licensing by the Department of Health Care Services), if applicable; and, - Have a physical address in the State of California.
+(An agent for service of process with a California address is insufficient.)